MySQL CREATE, DROP AND ALTER TABLE

 SYNTAX:

-alter table_name rename column column_oldname to column_newname;
+ALTER TABLE table_name RENAME COLUMN column_oldname to column_newname;

 EXAMPLE: